-Individuals with appropriate bachelor's or master's degrees may apply for admission to the Graduate Department of Pharmaceutical Sciences to pursue studies leading to an MSc or PhD degree.
+Individuals with appropriate PharmD, bachelor's or master's degrees may apply for admission to the GraduateDepartment of Pharmaceutical Sciences to pursue research-based studies leading to an MSc or PhD degree or clinical practice-based studies leading to a Master of Science in Pharmacy (MScPhm).
 In addition, students may simultaneously enroll in a Hospital Pharmacy Residency and an MSc program.

-These research-based degrees are intended to prepare the student for a career in industry, academia, or government.
+Research-based degrees (MSc and PhD) are intended to prepare the student for a career in industry, academia or government.
 The successful completion of either of these degrees rests on the student's ability to write and defend a thesis based upon original research.
 A limited amount of course work is also mandatory.
 A program of study is individualized for each student within one of the two fields in the Department: Biomolecular Pharmaceutical Sciences, and Clinical, Social and Administrative Pharmaceutical Sciences.
 The research may be carried out on campus at the University of Toronto, at an affiliated teaching hospital, or at a site in the pharmaceutical industry.
+All incoming full-time MSc and PhD students are guaranteed a stipend.